As medical marijuana continues to be debated, more doctors are coming out in favor of its use.

 Dr. Auld writes that “only in recent decades has it been removed from our pharmacies.”

-2. The American Medical Association supports medical marijuana and its use in research
+2. The American Medical Association supports research on medical marijuana.

 When marijuana prohibition was passed in 1937, the American Medical Association (AMA) was one of the only voices of opposition.
 Indeed, the AMA was well aware that marijuana, since entering Western medicine in the mid-1800s, was commonly prescribed for a wide range of conditions.